wp-plugins/website-registration/readme.txt

 * NEW FEATURE: Confirmation status for all URL that is submitted via frontend page
 * NEW FEATURE: You may choose which metadata to be displayed for you blog/site
 * NEW FEATURE: The plugin has the ability to store metadata not just for domain but page as well
-* Added animation hide/show the widgets
+* Added animation to hide/show the widgets contents.
 * Added Plugin Settings for set up the record url and display options
 * fixed mixing url between domain and page
 * changed the default order in the list